-Last week, FrugalDad published an amazing graphic about Amazon.
-Since 1994, Jeff Bezos, the CEO, has steadily grown the company.
+Since 1994, Jeff Bezos, the CEO of Amazon, has steadily grown his company.
 I knew it was big, but I had no idea how big.
+This infographic explains all.

-Our company began in Scotland with the birth of Thomas Neilson [sic] in 1780.
+Thomas Nelson company has a long and fascinating history.
+The story begins in Scotland with the birth of Thomas Neilson [sic] in 1780.
 Though his parents were farmers, he developed an interest in printing, the most high-tech industry of the 18th century.
 As a result, his parents sent him to London to become an apprentice in a print shop on Paternoster Row, which was kind of the Silicon Valley of the Day.

-Today I announced a few changes in our leadership structure.
-These changes are designed to better leverage my strengths and also make our team more nimble and competitive in the current economy.
+Today I announced a few changes in our leadership structure that I believe will further leverage my strengths and make us more nimble and competitive in a difficult economy.

-Yesterday, I received my copy of the Amazon Kindle 2 [affiliate link].
+Yesterday, I received my copy of the Amazon Kindle 2.
 Gail and I are on vacation, so I had them send it to me here.
 I figured this would be good time to get acquainted with the new device, before I head back to the hustle and bustle of work.
-In this video, I unbox the Kindle 2 and share my first impressions.
+In this video I unbox it and give you my first impressions.